iamluirio/face-morphing-java-android/README.md

 applyAffineTransform(warpImage2, img2Rect, t2Rect, tRect);
 ```

-Finally, perform the final steps of blending and copying triangular regions.
-It create an empty matrix imgRect to hold the blended rectangular patches, blends the warped images warpImage1 and warpImage2 using alpha blending, and stores the result in imgRect.
+Finally, we perform the final steps of **blending and copying triangular regions**.
+We an empty matrix imgRect to hold the blended rectangular patches, blends the warped images warpImage1 and warpImage2 using alpha blending, and stores the result in imgRect.
 It multiplies the triangular region of the morphed image imgMorph with the mask, and adds the blended rectangular patch imgRect to the triangular region of the morphed image imgMorph:

 ```Java
 // Alpha blend rectangular patches